 Retaliation encompasses illegal, impermissible, or hostile actions such as verbal threats, exclusion from activities, etc., taken by a Service member's chain of command, peers, or coworkers due to making or being suspected of making a protected communication.
-This behavior, which looks very similar to other harassing behaviors, happens because somebody filed a report, made a complaint, or is perceived as doing so, for instance.
+This behavior, which looks very similar to other harassing behaviors, happens because somebody filed a report, made a complaint, or is perceived as doing so, or preparing to do so, for instance.